syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/datamarker.md

 ## Connector Line

 This feature is used to connect label and data point using a line.
 It can be enabled for any chart types but this is often used with Pie and Doughnut chart types.
-The [`ConnectorLineStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartDataMarker~ConnectorLineStyle.html) property used to customize the connector line.
+The [`ConnectorLineStyle`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartDataMarker~ConnectorLineStyle.html) property is used to customize the connector line.

 * [`StrokeColor`](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartLineStyle~StrokeColor.html) – used to change the color of the line.